autopi-io/documentation/docs/cloud/obd-ii/log_raw_can_messages.md

 ---
 id: log-raw-can-messages
-title: Log raw CAN messages
+title: Log Raw CAN Messages
 ---

 It is possible to listen for raw CAN data on the OBD port.
 There are a couple of